-Aerial structures for this section would be limited to (1) the realigned Tunnel Avenue overpass; (2) either widening existing bridges or building parallel bridges through the four-tracking areas of Millbrae Station; (3) either widening existing bridges or building parallel bridges for the passing tracks under Alternative B; and dedicated viaducts south of Scott Boulevard or south of I-880 under Alternative B.
+Aerial structures for this section would be limited to (1) the Brisbane LMF lead tracks; (2) the realigned Tunnel Avenue overpass; (3) either widening existing bridges or building parallel bridges through the four-tracking areas of Millbrae Station; (4) either widening existing bridges or building parallel bridges for the passing tracks under Alternative B; and (5) dedicated viaducts south of Scott Boulevard or south of I-880 under Alternative B.

 As is done for existing HSR systems around the world, the majority of the elevated guideways would be designed and built using single box segmental girder construction.
 Where needed, other structural types and construction methods would be considered.
 This section provides an overview of the construction methods required for foundations, substructures, and superstructures of bridges, aerial structures, and roadway crossings.
-Figure 2-54 illustrates the typical components of aerial structures.
+Figure 2-57 illustrates the typical components of aerial structures.